When can I apply to Westchester Community College?

 Who needs to take the placement test?

 All new matriculated students, except those that meet the waiver guidelines, must take the Placement surveys.
-In addition, all non-matriculated students who plan to register for any course requiring Math or English and who don’t otherwise meet the prerequisite requirements for the course must complete the Placement surveys.
 All transfer students are required to take the Placement surveys unless proof is provided of completion of college-level math, reading, and writing courses with a grade of “C” or better from a regionally accredited college or university (or if other waiver guidelines are met).
 For more information about how to waive the placement surveys, please see http://www.sunywcc.edu/testingcenter.
 For information about placement testing requirements for other groups of students, including students applying into the Early Admit Program, 24-credit GED program, and others, please see www.sunywcc.edu/testingcenter

 How can I find out information about the placement surveys?